Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability

 [{ [1][]{#1}

-{A comparative analysis of human gaze fixations (left) and model's attention maps (right) for 4 different videos.
-Each row is a different video stimulus, with the ground-truth memorability (GT) and the model predicted memorability (PR) scores provided in each case.
-The heatmaps depict areas of high visual attention through warmer colors (red-yellow), indicating regions where human observers (left) or the model (right) most frequently fixated.
-Even though the videos vary in visual complexity and in GT memorability scores, the model's attention patterns are aligned with human gaze patterns.
-Example videos are obtained from Memento10k~\cite{Newman2020}. } }]
+{Comparing human gaze fixations (left) and model's attention maps (right) for 3 different videos (one per row).
+The memorability scores, ground-truth (GT) and model prediction (PR), are provided on the left.
+The heatmaps depict areas of high visual attention through warmer colors (red-yellow), indicating regions where human observers fixated (left) and model attended (right).
+The model's attention patterns are aligned with human gaze patterns, especially for more memorable videos.
+Samples from Memento10k~\cite{Newman2020}. } }]